This post may contain affiliate links. Please read my disclosure policy.

 Having a candy thermometer is a must so that you can keep an eye on the sugar mixture for it to come to soft ball stage.
 And it seems as though it stays stuck on 220°F FOREVER!
 I think it was about 30-40 minutes for me.
-But once it makes it to the soft ball stage it is quick to mix up and spread in a pan.
+But once it makes it to the soft ball stage, it is quick to mix up and spread in a pan.
 Easy.
-Now I will say that this batch turned out a little more crumbly than I would like but my family thought it was delicious!
+Now I will say that this batch turned out a little more crumbly than I would like, but my family thought it was delicious!

-I hope you’ll give it a try!
+I hope you’ll give this peanut butter fudge a try!

-- 1 can evaporated milk
+- 12 ounces evaporated milk

-- 4 C granulated sugar
+- 4 cups granulated sugar

-- ½ cup (1 stick) butter or margarine
+- ½ cup unsalted butter

-- 1 20 oz. jar crunchy peanut butter
+- 20 ounces crunchy peanut butter

-- 1 7 oz. jar marshmallow cream
+- 7 ounces marshmallow cream

 - Combine evaporated milk, sugar and butter/margarine.
 Cook and stir constantly over low heat until candy reaches soft ball stage.
-To test for soft ball stage, either use a candy thermometer (temperature at 235º-240º--seems like it is “stuck” at 220º forever!).
+To test for soft ball stage, either use a candy thermometer (temperature at 235ºF-240ºF–seems like it is “stuck” at 220ºF forever!).
 Or use a cup of cold water and drop a teaspoon of mixture into water and if it makes a soft ball it is ready.